Writing code for both computers and humans

 This ternary is much better.
 This is expert-level programming.
 This is how to write code with empathy for other programmers.

-I tip my cap to @snowystinger (who wrote this expression, and best as I can tell) and the rest of the Spectrum team.
+I tip my cap to @snowystinger (who wrote this expression, as best as I can tell from the Git blame) and the rest of the Spectrum team.